Spoons and Cookies

 IMG_3193

-Drop spoonfuls of dough onto un-greased baking sheet. [or a small ice cream scoop holds the perfect amount] Bake in preheated 375 F. oven until lightly browned, 8-10 minutes.
+Drop spoonfuls of dough onto un-greased baking sheet.
+[A melon ball or small ice cream scoop holds the perfect amount.]
+Bake at 375 F. [190 C.] 7-10 minutes, depending on oven hotness.
 For crispy cookies, bake to a darker brown.
 Lighter brown results in chewy cookies.

 Remove immediately from baking sheet to cool.
-Store in cookie tins lined with wax paper.
+If you transfer to newspaper for cooling, it will soak up extra oil from bottom of cookies.
+Store in food tins lined with wax or parchment paper.
 Or in jars as my daughter does.
 Keep one container out for noshing.
 Freeze the rest.

 IMG_0718